History of the Byzantine Empire: Rise of the Ottomans and fall of Constantinople

 Things went worse for Byzantium, when, during the civil war, an earthquake at Gallipoli in 1354 devastated the fort, allowing the Turks the very next day to cross into Europe.
 By the time the Byzantine civil war had ended, the Ottomans had defeated the Serbians and subjugated them as vassals.
 Following the Battle of Kosovo, much of the Balkans became dominated by the Ottomans.

 The Emperors appealed to the west for help, but the Pope would only consider sending aid in return for a reunion of the Eastern Orthodox Church with the See of Rome.
-Church unity was considered, and occasionally accomplished by imperial decree, but the Orthodox citizenry and clergy intensely resented Roman authority and the Latin Rite.
+Church unity was considered, and occasionally accomplished by imperial decree, but the Eastern Orthodox citizenry and clergy intensely resented Roman authority and the Latin Church.
 Some Western troops arrived to bolster the Christian defence of Constantinople, but most Western rulers, distracted by their own affairs, did nothing as the Ottomans picked apart the remaining Byzantine territories.

 Constantinople by this stage was underpopulated and dilapidated.
 The population of the city had collapsed so severely that it was now little more than a cluster of villages separated by fields.
 On 2 April 1453, the Sultan's army of some 80,000 men and large numbers of irregulars laid siege to the city.
 Despite a desperate last-ditch defense of the city by the massively outnumbered Christian forces (c.
 7,000 men, 2,000 of whom were foreign), Constantinople finally fell to the Ottomans after a two-month siege on 29 May 1453.
 The last Byzantine emperor, Constantine XI Palaiologos, was last seen casting off his imperial regalia and throwing himself into hand-to-hand combat after the walls of the city were taken.